KiKoS0/Face-Detection-Web-App/README.md

 2. Download and install [RabbitMQ](https://www.rabbitmq.com/).
 3. Download and install [MongoDB](https://www.mongodb.com/).

-Note: The project is configured with the default rabbitmq-mongodb settings, so if you wish to change anything (ports for instance) you should modify the project settigns accordingly.
+Note: The project is configured with the default rabbitmq-mongodb settings, so if you wish to change anything (ports for instance) you should modify the project settings accordingly.

 ### Dependencies
 * [OpenCV](https://github.com/opencv/opencv)